A job seeker’s guide to marijuana testing

 It is to your benefit to:

-- Ask us (not HR at the company) ‘is there any background information or testing that you’ll need to perform if I go forward with this process?’
-The earlier you ask, the earlier we’ll be able to work toward a viable solution.
+- Ask your recruiter (not HR at the company) ‘is there any background information or testing that you’ll need to perform if I go forward with this process?’
+The earlier you ask, the earlier they’ll be able to work toward a viable solution.

-- Share with us if you are a medical marijuana user so that we can frame your usage in the best possible light.
-We’ll prepare the company for the results, and only present you with opportunities that are likely to look kindly on your medical marijuana use.
+- Share with your recruiter if you are a medical marijuana user so that they can frame your usage in the best possible light.
+A good recruiter will prepare the company for the results, and only present you with opportunities that are likely to look kindly on your medical marijuana use.

-- Share with us if you are a recreational user and believe that you will fail the test.
-We will then avoid companies that require a pre-employment drug test.
+- Share with your recruiter if you are a recreational user and believe that you will fail the test.
+They’ll then then be able to avoid companies that require a mandatory pre-employment drug test.

-It comes down to this: we can only protect you if and when you choose to share your situation with us.
+It comes down to this: recruiters can only protect you if and when you choose to share your situation with us.